mojtaba-jahanshahi/pineapple/README.md

                                 Default: origin
       --branch=<branch>       branch name to read configuration files from
                                 Default: master
-*     --username=<username>   username that has access to remote git repository
+*     --username=<username>   the username that has access to remote git repository
 *     --password=<password>   the password of provided username -h, --help                  display usage help and exit
 ```